Using Laravel 8 with Docker and Docker-Compose

-In this tutorial we'll learn how we can use Docker and Compose to develop and run Laravel applications locally.
+In this tutorial, we'll learn how we can use Docker and Compose to develop and run Laravel 8 applications locally.
 Following this tutorial you'll learn:

-- how to use Docker to install and run Laravel applications
+- How to use Docker to install and run Laravel 8 applications.

 Docker is a container tool that allows developers and organizations to build, run and deploy applications using containers.

 Containers are standalone images that allow developers to package applications with their dependencies.
-They share the system kernel and resources for the system where they are running and they provide isolated environments for applications.
+They share the kernel and resources of the system where they are running and they provide isolated environments for applications.

 Docker makes use of

-Dockerfile files to define and describe the parts and dependencies used by an application and also commands to run in order to install the dependences and start the application etc.
+Dockerfile files to define and describe the parts and dependencies used by an application and also commands to run in order to install the dependences and start the application.

 Using docker-compose involves three easy steps: